wp-plugins/advanced-responsive-video-embedder/README.txt

 Pull requests on github to help me out with this would be great

- * Move shortcode creator button out of the TinyMCE rich text editor button bar and put it after the add media icon to meke it aviable to the code editor as well.
+ * Move shortcode creator button out of the TinyMCE rich text editor button bar and put it after the add media icon to make it available to the code editor as well.
  * Make objects lazyload (currently effects twitch only)

 == Installation ==